-"How we sleep reveals important facets about our personality, but it's not a cut and dry science, with considerable overlap of sleeping positions among various personalities," said Dr. Robert Glatter, MD, an assistant professor of emergency medicine at Northwell Health and attending emergency physician at Lenox Hill Hospital.
+"How we sleep reveals important facets about our personality, but it's not a cut and dry science, with considerable overlap of sleeping positions among various personalities," Robert Glatter, MD, an assistant professor of emergency medicine at Northwell Health and attending emergency physician at Lenox Hill Hospital, told POPSUGAR.

 "Most people don't change their sleeping positions throughout their lives.
 The position we choose to fall asleep in promotes stability and inner comfort and helps us to feel solid and secure as we end our day," he added.
 Keep reading for his insight on what your sleeping position says about you.

 "The fetal sleeping position is generally the most common sleeping position," he said.
-"Fetal sleepers sleep on their side, curled up with their knees tucked in," he explained.
+"Fetal sleepers sleep on their side, curled up with their knees tucked in."

-People who sleep in this position might be more introverted or closed up in nature to protect themselves, Glatter said.
+People who sleep in this position might be more introverted or closed up in nature to protect themselves, he said.
 "People who sleep in the fetal position are often quite sensitive and generally withdrawn or shy.
-They are often quite anxious and may get bogged down in details," he explained, and he said he often notices the connection when speaking to his patients.
-What's more, these fetal sleepers often worry excessively over minor details, he said, so they'll need some other ways to de-stress beyond shut-eye, like yoga, exercise, or meditation.
+They are often quite anxious," he explained, and he said he often notices the connection when speaking to his patients.
+What's more, these fetal sleepers often worry excessively over minor details (think: reading an email to a professor over and over), so they'll need some other ways to de-stress beyond shut-eye, like yoga, exercise, or meditation.

 "The log sleeper rests on the side with a straight body and limbs kept at the sides," Dr. Glatter said.
 Good news: these sleepers are generally more at ease, unlike those fetal-position sleepers.